 There are also a lot of tantasling games coming to Switch in 2017, so to make sense of all these amazing titles - ranging from a brand new Mario to motion control-centric party games, all the way to fresh installment in The Legend of Zelda series - we've gathered some of our favourites into a handy buying guide.

-So check out our comprehensive gallery and start getting your pre-orders down in time for March and the Year of Switch.
+So check out our comprehensive gallery and start getting your pre-orders and orders ready , here, in the Year of Switch.

 Publisher: EA / Developer: EA Canada / ETA: TBC